GuiPimenta-Dev/lambda-forge-docs/docs/home/page6.md

 ![alt text](images/integration-tests-failed.png)

-Note that the failure arises **after the deployment phase**, indicating that the Lambda functions have been successfully deployed.
+==Note that the failure arises after the deployment phase, indicating that the Lambda functions have been successfully deployed.==

 To address this issue, we need to set up the base URL specifically for the integration tests.
-Follow the guidelines provided in the [Retrieving Lambda Function Base URL](https://docs.lambda-forge.com/articles/page4") article to retrieve the Base URL.
+Follow the guidelines provided in the [Retrieving the Api Gateway Base URL](https://docs.lambda-forge.com/articles/page4") article to find your base URL.

 Having the BASE URL, it must then be incorporated into your `cdk.json` configuration file under the `base_url` key.
 This adjustment ensures that all integration tests can interact with the staging environment seamlessly for automated testing.